zenhack/haskell-capnp/README.md

   type List(T) (where T is any non-struct type) to a list of a struct type.

-Level 1 RPC support is implemented and usable, though there are a couple gaps in the API.
-It should be considered alpha quality for now.
+Level 1 RPC support is implemented and usable, though it should be considered alpha quality for now.
 Specific things to be aware of:

 * The implementation is *not* robust against resource exhaustion attacks; for now users are strongly discouraged from using it to do